Gram Vikas: Water

-Gram Vikas mobilises and supports village communities to build and manage their own piped water supply systems and ensure continuous availability of clean water for drinking and domestic uses.
+Gram Vikas mobilizes and supports village communities to build and manage their own piped water supply systems and ensure continuous availability of clean water for drinking and domestic uses.
 Water integrated with sanitation facilities enable households to adopt safe sanitation practices and reduce drudgery for women.
 Awareness, knowledge and processes to ensure sustainability of water sources lead to communities becoming water secure in the long run.

 Livelihoods

 Gram Vikas ensures the sustainability of land and forest resources, skills people and creates diversified and secure income sources.
 Tribal communities access their rights over forests.
 They gain new knowledge in using natural resources thereby improving the land quality and making it more productive.

 Sanitation and Hygiene

 The organisation motivates communities to adopt safe sanitation and hygiene behaviour and helps them with building household infrastructure.
-This integrated water and sanitation model reduces incidences of water-borne diseases and lowers malnutrition rates thereby keeping children and families healthy.
+This integrated water and sanitation model reduces incidents of water-borne diseases and lowers malnutrition rates thereby keeping children and families healthy.
 Access to private, safe toilets and bathrooms with water affords women dignity and reduces the daily drudgery of fetching and carrying water.